Skip to main content

 • “This game, in its current state, is a solid framework of a genuinely good gameplay loop to add to and improve upon over time.”

-• “Not only this, but the gameplay can get repetitive quickly since, unlike other games, there's a large assortment of maps and characters to pick from; Monstrum 2 is very limited in both of these.”
+• “The gameplay can get repetitive quickly since, unlike other games, there's a limited assortment of maps and characters to pick from.”

 • “Animations are utter trash, gameplay makes zero sense and is horribly thought out as if they simply dove in without a plan.”